mobiusklein/pyteomics.cythonize/README.rst

 These functions are also exposed in the package's C-API so that other C-Extensions can make use of them.

-This package also re-implements the :class:`pyteomics.mass.Composition` type in C using Python's :class:`dict` as a base.
+This package also re-implements the `pyteomics.mass.Composition` type in C using Python's `dict` as a base.